 1. In a large mixing bowl, mix the almond paste, sugar, salt, and ground almonds to form a crumbly mixture.

-3. Take a few tablespoons of the dough and roll it between your hands or on a clean work surface into a log about 4 inches long.
+3. Take a few tablespoons of the dough and roll it into a log about 4 inches long.

-5. Bake the cookies for 12 to 15 minutes at 350°F, until the cookies are dry on the top and golden on the bottom.
+5. Bake the cookies for 12 to 15 minutes until they're dry and golden.

 2. Add the egg whites and almond extract to the mixing bowl, and mix until it forms a smooth, wet, sticky dough.

-6. Melt the chocolate in a microwave-safe bowl and dip the ends of each cookie in the chocolate.
+6. Melt the chocolate and dip the ends of each cookie.

 - If your almond paste is really hard or dry, you can shred it with a cheese grater or pulse it into fine crumbs in a food processor before mixing it with the other ingredients.

 - Because the dough is so sticky, it helps to wet your hands with cold water when shaping and handling the dough.
-This prevents the dough from sticking to your hands as you roll and shape it.
 Keep a small dish of water nearby to wet your fingers as needed.

 Ingredients